 Classification: semi - ghost town

-Location: Huntington Township, Ross County - On Shady Glen Rd.
-(Township Highway 159T) near the intersection of Black Run Rd.
+Location: Huntington Township, Ross County - On Shady Glen Rd (Township Hwy 159T) near the intersection of Black Run Rd (County Hwy 156)

-The center of town has always been near the Shady Glen Church of Christ at the corner of Shady Glen Rd. & Black Run Rd.
-(County Highway 156).
-Knockemstiff wasn't on a 1919 county map but appeared on maps in the 1940's.
-Many residents that didn't farm worked in mills or factories in Chillicothe & making moonshine was also a generational passed down tradition.
-The population in 1940 was reported around 200 & it's peak was possibly as much as 400 in the 1950's.
-A baseball field was built by volunteers in the 1960's & a couple of bars were still in operation for a few decades after that.
+The center of town is near the Shady Glen Church of Christ at the corner of Shady Glen Rd & Black Run Rd.
+Knockemstiff wasn't on a 1919 county map, but appeared on maps in the 1940s.
+Many residents that didn't farm worked in mills or factories in Chillicothe & making moonshine was also a generational tradition, passed along through families & friends.
+The population in 1940 was reported around 200 & its peak was possibly as much as 400 in the 1950s.
+A baseball field was built by volunteers in the 1960s & a couple of bars were still in operation for a few decades after that.

-There's a few ghost stories surrounding the town & a couple of books were written by Donald Ray Pollock who grew up there, "Knockemstiff" (2008) & "The Devil All The Time" (2011).
-His parents were the last to run a convenience store in town.
+There are a few ghost stories surrounding the town & a couple of books were written by Donald Ray Pollock who grew up there, "Knockemstiff" (2008) & "The Devil All The Time" (2011).
+His parents were the last citizens to run a convenience store in town.

-The old Knockemstiff town sign was shot up with bullet holes & on top of the strange town name always made passersby wonder about the place.
-We've been told there's a new marker that has been put up in recent years.
+The old Knockemstiff town sign was shot up with bullet holes, & on top of the strange town name, always made passersby wonder about the place.
+We've been told there's a new town marker that has been put up in recent years.

 Thanks to Judy Nichols for helping us improve our research on Knockemstiff!
 Her grandfather, World War I veteran Fred Darling, reportedly grew up there & is buried in Three Locks Cemetery in Franklin Township, Ross Co. about 15 miles east of town.